About

 There are 8 types of macro targets:

-- Unassigned - The macro has no target and is disabled.
+- Unassigned - The macro is disabled and has no target.

 - System with Input Focus - Whichever system has the (mouse/keyboard) input will be the one that the macro is played to.

-- Master - No matter which system has the input, the macro will be played on the Master system.
+- Director - No matter which system has the input, the macro will be played on the Director system.

-- Slave with Input Focus - If the system which has the current input is a slave then the macro will be played back on it.
-If the master system has the input then the macro isn't played.
+- Client with Input Focus - If the system being controlled is a client system then the macro will be played on it.
+If the Director system has the input then the macro isn't played.

-- All Slaves - The macro is played to all available slaves
+- All Client - The macro is played to all available client systems

-- All Slaves and Master - The macro is played to all available slaves and the master system
+- All Systems - The macro is played to all available client systems and the Director system

-- All but System w/ Input Focus - The macro is played to all available slaves and the master except for the (master or slave) system that currently has the input focus
+- All but System w/ Input Focus - The macro is played to all available client and the Director except for the system that currently has the input focus

-- Slave: slavename - The macro has been bound to a particular slave.
-No matter which system has the input, the macro is played to its specific slave.
+- System: clientname - The macro is bound to a particular client.
+No matter which system has the input, the macro is played to that specific client.

 Return to top